-\textbf{Continual Diffusion Generation.} CDG represents a significant blind spot in the current landscape of CL research, with only a scant body of work dedicated to this area.
+\textbf{Continual Generation.} The continual generation represents a significant blind spot in the current landscape of CL research, with only a scant body of work dedicated to this area.
 Among these studies, most have primarily explored methods based on GAN architectures \cite{ali2025cfts,ye2021lifelong,ye2021lifelong2,gu2020association,zhao2024invertavatar}.
-Additionally, many approaches attempt to adapt techniques originally developed for continual classification problems \cite{sun2024create,pfulb2021continual,varshney2021cam,zhang2024clog,masip2023continual}, applying relevant fine-tuning strategies.
+Additionally, many approaches attempt to adapt techniques originally developed for CC tasks \cite{sun2024create,pfulb2021continual,varshney2021cam,zhang2024clog,masip2023continual}, applying relevant fine-tuning strategies.
 However, given that generation and classification are fundamentally distinct tasks, such direct transfer is largely impractical.
-Our experimental findings further highlight that many methods effective in continual classification scenarios fail entirely in generation settings, sometimes even yielding adverse effects.
+Our experimental findings further highlight that many methods effective in CC scenarios fail entirely in generation settings, sometimes even yielding adverse effects.
 This is primarily due to the substantial knowledge disparity across tasks, which causes the diffusion generator to collapse, a phenomenon we refer to as generative collapse.
 In this paper, we address this gap by developing a theoretical framework to model the task transition process of diffusion models.